townsfolk/gradle-templates/README.md

 * After creating your project, update application.properties `server.port` and `management.port` values following
 the convention described in the [Blackbaud Wiki](https://wiki.blackbaud.com/display/LUM/Microservice+Port+Mapping+Registry)

+Supported task options:
+* clean - if the target directory already exists, delete it
+* postgres - initializes the project with a postgres container and supporting files

 ### Project Augmentation Tasks